A physical model for efficient ranking in networks: The SpringRank model

 In our experiments below, we test various ranking methods for edge prediction by giving them access to $80\%$ of the edges in the network (the training data) and then asking them to predict the direction of the remaining edges (the test data).
-In order to learn the parameter $\beta$ from the training data, and measure the accuracy on the test data, we consider two goodness-of-fit measures: $\eps_a$ is the number of edges whose direction is correctly predicted, and $\eps_L$ is the log-likelihood of generating the directed edges given their existence.
+We consider two measures of accuracy: $\eps_a$ is the average probability assigned to the correct direction of an edge, and $\eps_L$ is the log-likelihood of generating the directed edges given their existence.
 For simple directed graphs where $A_{ij}+A_{ji} \in \{0,1\}$, these are

-In the multigraph case, we ask how well $P_{ij}$ approximates the fraction of interactions between $i$ and $j$ that point from $i$ to $j$ (see Eqs.~\eqref{eq:localaccuracy}, \eqref{eq:globalaccuracy}).
+In the multigraph case, we ask how well $P_{ij}$ approximates the fraction of interactions between $i$ and $j$ that point from $i$ to $j$ [see Eqs.~\eqref{eq:localaccuracy} and~\eqref{eq:loglikelihood}].
+For a discussion of other performance measures, see Supplemental Text \ref{SI:perfmetrics}.

-We perform our prediction experiments as follows.
-Given the training data, we derive the ranks using~\eqref{eq:FullLinearSystem}.
-Since $\beta$ affects the predictions $P_{ij}$, we then set $\beta$ to maximize either $\eps_a$ or $\eps_L$ on the training data while holding the ranks fixed.
-The resulting values of $\beta$, which we denote $\hat{\beta}_a$ and $\hat{\beta}_L$ respectively, are distinct (SI Text~\ref{SI:bestbeta}).
+We perform our probabilistic prediction experiments as follows.
+Given the training data, we infer the ranks using Eq.~\eqref{eq:FullLinearSystem}.
+We then choose the temperature parameter $\beta$ by maximizing either $\eps_a$ or $\eps_L$ on the training data while holding the ranks fixed.
+The resulting values of $\beta$, which we denote $\hat{\beta}_a$ and $\hat{\beta}_L$ respectively, are generally distinct (Supplemental Table~\ref{tableresults} and Text~\ref{SI:bestbeta}).
 This is intuitive, since a single severe mistake where $A_{ij}=1$ but $P_{ij} \approx 0$ reduces the likelihood by a large amount, while only reducing the accuracy by one edge.
-As a result, predictions using $\hat{\beta}_a$ produce fewer incorrectly oriented edges, achieving a higher $\eps_a$ on the test set, while predictions using $\hat{\beta}_L$ will produce fewer dramatically incorrect predictions where $P_{ij}$ is very low, and thus achieve higher $\eps_L$ on the test set (Fig.~\ref{SIfig:accmeasures}).
+As a result, predictions using $\hat{\beta}_a$ produce fewer incorrectly oriented edges, achieving a higher $\eps_a$ on the test set, while predictions using $\hat{\beta}_L$ will produce fewer dramatically incorrect predictions where $P_{ij}$ is very low, and thus achieve higher $\eps_L$ on the test set.